gravity182/homeserver/Installation.md

 See the official docs at <https://gotify.net/docs/index>.

 The default admin's username is `admin` and password is `admin`.
 These values can be controlled via `service.gotify.adminUsername` and `service.gotify.adminPassword`.
-The default user is only created on the first run, so make sure to adjust these values beforehand.
+The default admin user is only created on the first run, so make sure to adjust these values beforehand.

 ---